jdrestre/holbertonschool-higher_level_programming/0x0C-python-almost_a_circle/README.md

 tests/|0.
 If it's not tested it doesn't work|Folder containing all test files.
 Note: All files, classes and methods must be unit tested and be PEP 8 validated. models/base.py, models/__init__.py|1.
 Base class|Write the first class Base, Create a folder named models with an empty file __init__.py, Create a file named models/base.py models/rectangle.py|2.
-First Rectangle|Write the class Rectangle that inherits from Base and add getter/setter each attribute
+First Rectangle|Write the class Rectangle that inherits from Base and add getter/setter each attribute models/rectangle.py|3.
+Validate attributes|Update the class Rectangle by adding validation of all setter methods and instantiation (id excluded): TypeError and ValueError into getter/setter

 ---